-Johnson & Johnson (JNJ) is a good quality business scoring 65/100, with particular strength in capital allocation and management quality.
+Johnson & Johnson (JNJ) is a good quality business scoring 71/100, with particular strength in competitive moat and capital allocation.
 The business has solid fundamentals but falls short of elite quality on some measures.

 Johnson & Johnson shows a solid competitive position with solid gross margins of 67.6%.
 However, some vulnerability to competitive pressure suggests the moat, while present, may face challenges.
 The business earns above-average returns but lacks the exceptional durability of the strongest moats.